Baby bored with play gym – is that even possible? Read more and find out below how to make a baby play gym fun again for your little one.

 Put “treasure baskets” around

 If you don’t want to hang new items on the activity gym’s arc, just place them in small baskets or containers!
+Click the images below to check the price.

 Rotate them as well and place them around the baby play gym.